seanreed1111/sql-recipes/recipes.md

 +-----------------+---------------------+
 | Peterson, Grace | 16055 Seminole Ave. |
 +-----------------+---------------------+
-To select a single winner from each table and combine the results, do this instead: mysql> (SELECT CONCAT(lname,', ',fname) AS name, addr -> FROM prospect ORDER BY RAND() LIMIT 1)
+To SELECT a single winner FROM each table and combine the results, do this instead: mysql> (SELECT CONCAT(lname,', ',fname) AS name, addr -> FROM prospect ORDER BY RAND() LIMIT 1)
 -> UNION